SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 AT OUR Dallas TX Scoliosis and Spine Office

-Thoracic scoliosis refers to an abnormal sideways curve located in the middle (or thoracic) portion of the spine.
-The most common location for scoliosis curves.
-The first sign many patients notice is an asymmetry of the chest, rib cage, and shoulder blades.
+Incidentally, thoracic scoliosis refers to an abnormal sideways curve located in the middle (or thoracic) portion of the spine.
+Consequently, this is the most common location for scoliosis curves.
+Also, the first sign of scoliosis many patients notice is an asymmetry of the chest, rib cage, and shoulder blades.

 SCOLIOSIS RESEARCH